-In May 2015, nonvested Common Shares were granted to an employee in connection with an employment agreement that are subject to time-based and performance-based vesting.
+In May 2015, nonvested common shares were granted to an employee in connection with an employment agreement that are subject to time-based and performance-based vesting.
 The time-based share award vests in four equal installments on July 1, 2016, 2017, 2018 and 2019.
-The performance-based share award vests based upon our compounded annual book value per share growth percentage during a three-year performance period that commenced on January 1, 2015 and vests on July 1, 2019.
+The performance-based share award vests based upon our compounded annual book value per share growth percentage during a three-year performance period that commenced on January 1, 2015 and vest on July 1, 2019.

-In February 2016, certain members of senior management were granted nonvested common shares under the 2013 Plan that are subject to time-based and performance-based vesting.
-The time-based share awards granted in February 2016 vest in three equal installments on March 1, 2017, 2018 and 2019.
-The performance-based share awards granted in February 2016 vest based upon our compounded annual book value per share growth percentage during a three-year performance period that commenced on January 1, 2016 and vest on March 1, 2019.
+In February of each year, 2015 through 2018, certain members of senior management were granted nonvested common shares under the 2013 Plan that were subject to time-based and performance-based vesting.
+The time-based share awards vest in three equal yearly installments commencing on March 1 of the year following the grant year.
+The performance-based share awards vest based upon our compounded annual book value per share growth percentage during a three-year performance period that commences on January 1 of the grant year and vest on March 1 following the end of the performance period.